SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 BeautifulSoup is used to parse the html content from the page source, and extract what we exactly need.

+## Why use selenium?

+In order to come up with this code quickly, I have used selenium.
+This could have been done in several other ways as well wherein the exact request could have been replicated in the python module and sent to the ncbi server.

+Another way, is to create an exact Request being sent to the server, including proper handling of cookies and other headers.
+Just a simple GET does not return the data in html which we need.
+This ncbi web page is high on javascript, which executes once it opens up in the web browser.

 ## Installation
 Set up a virtual environment.(virtualenv needs to be present in your system.)
 ```